sfomuseum/geocoder/README.md

 Currently only "coarse" (or admin-level) geocoding is supported.
 This does not include venues yet but will, eventually.
 I am not thinking about address-level geocoding at this time.

+These tools do not do any kind of query "parsing" trying to derive specific properies or facets to filter by.
+For example parsing out that the query string "Montreal CA" should filter for records in Canada.
+Support for that kind of thing will probably be added in time but as of this writing the entire query string is used for matching.

 ### Query filters

 Query strings may be filtered by the following: